prisma/prisma/README.md

 </p>
 -->

 Photon JS is an **auto-generated database client library** that enables **type-safe** database access and **reduces boilerplate**.
-You can use it as an alternative to traditional ORMs such as Sequelize, TypeORM or Knex.js.
+You can use it as an alternative to traditional ORMs such as Sequelize, TypeORM or Knex.js

-It is part of the [Prisma]() ecosystem.
+It is part of the [Prisma](https://www.github.com/prisma/prisma2-docs) ecosystem.
 Prisma provides a family of tools to simplify database workflows for data access, declarative data modeling, schema migrations and visual data management.
-[Learn more.]()
+Learn more in the [Prisma 2 announcement](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/).

 <br />